-- engaging with the local community to see if the creation of new facilities is preferred over the upgrading of existing; - ii) the appropriateness of the site to provide for play facilities for young children, older children and teenagers; - iii) the appropriateness of the site to provide for outdoor gym facilities for teenagers and adults.
+- i) engaging with the local community to see if the creation of new facilities is preferred over the upgrading of existing; - ii) the appropriateness of the site to provide for play facilities for young children, older children and teenagers; - iii) the appropriateness of the site to provide for outdoor gym facilities for teenagers and adults.

-Policy Map 8: Gayton and Gayton Thorpe Recreation Areas
+Policy Map 8: Gayton Recreation Areas

-Context and rationale to Policy G27 - Outdoor recreation areas
+Context and rationale to Policy G24 - Outdoor recreation areas

 - 10.3.1 Policy DM16 of the Borough Development Management Policies document includes standards for outdoor recreation space provision as follows: - 'schemes of up to 19 units are to ensure that their schemes contain sufficient space to ensure a high standard of layout and amenity to the residents of the proposed development and to ensure that the scheme integrates into the wider landscape setting.
 On windfall sites the requirement to provide open space will apply where the Council considers that the proposed development forms part of a larger site which, if developed, would result in a requirement for a proportion of (or contribution to) open space.' - 'Schemes of 20 units or greater will provide 2.4 hectares of open space per 1000 population comprising approximately: - 70% for either amenity, outdoor sport, and allotments (see below) and - 30% for suitably equipped children's play space - Developments of 20 99 dwellings will be expected to meet the requirement for suitably equipped children's play space only' - 10.3.2 17% of respondents commented on the provision for sport and outdoor recreation.
 The play areas in both Gayton and Gayton Thorpe are generally well liked.
-The playing field is also largely appreciated as a whole and, as stated earlier, a number of people suggested introducing an 'outdoor gym' to encourage fitness in the community. - 10.3.3 6% of respondents felt that there was a serious lack of amenities for children and teenagers. - 10.3.4 Policy G16 Development and New Open Space Provision should be read alongside this policy.
+The playing field is also largely appreciated as a whole and, as stated earlier, a number of people suggested introducing an 'outdoor gym' to encourage fitness in the community. - 10.3.3 The survey has shown that the following recreation areas are highly valued by the community.
+(Reference: Early Stage Consultation Report photograph numbers 1, 8, 9, 10, 11, 15 + 16.
+Votes 55).